 Want to print quadcopter parts without having to leave the comfort of your own home?
 Well then you are going to need to get yourself a 3D printer.
 There are a ton of review sites that can help you make the decision on what 3D printer is best for you.
 We used 3dhubs.com reviews (link below) to narrow down our decision and find the printer that worked best for us.
 At the end of the day, we ended up with the Lulzbot Mini.
 We have been very happy with this printer, and appreciate the fine work the team at 3D Hubs put into their review process.

 Check out their 2016 Best 3D printer Guide here.
 This article should give you a better idea of the more popular options on the market, and has great information for a variety of price points.
 At minimum, look to spend at least $300 to get in at the entry level of 3D printing.
 Obviously, higher priced products allow you to use different features, filaments (more on that below), or more print space.
 For cheaper printers, All3D has a pretty solid guide on your options.

 Of course, after you get your printer, you are going to need filament to actually print something!
 Unless you are printing something structural (frames and such), we recommend starting out with PLA or ABS filament.
 These are two of the easiest to use filaments, relatively strong, and compatible with many consumer 3D printers.
-We have been using OrbPolymer filament for the last six months (both PLA and ABS) and have been happy with the results.

 However, there are a TON of different filaments and materials that you can print with.
 Rule of thumb though?
 Use easy to print / less flexible filaments such as ABS / PLA / etc. on things that aren’t meant to take a beating (FPV goggle additions, random parts within the quad) and flexible filaments such as TPU / Nylon / PET / etc. on things that will meet the ground more often (frame parts, camera mounts, etc.)